ImperialCollegeLondon/sharpy/docs/source/content/installation.md

 SHARPy can be installed as a standalone package, without the use of a package manager.
 If you wish to install using the Anaconda package manager, please use the following tutorial [HERE](#setting-up-the-python-environment-anaconda), or make a custom installation with a develop build or modified compilation settings [HERE](#custom-installation).
 The quick install is geared towards getting the release build of SHARPy running as quickly and simply as possible.

-1. If the prerequisite algebra packages are not installed, they can be installed as following   (with a Homebrew equivelent for Mac installs):
+1. If the prerequisite algebra packages are not installed, they can be installed as following   (with a Homebrew equivelent available for Mac installs):
     ```bash
     sudo apt install -y libblas-dev liblapack-dev libeigen3-dev
     ```